 8. My production work has been completed but my company had to make changes due to COVID-19 so we weren’t able to meet all of the tax credit eligibility requirements.
 Have any eligibility requirements been waived due to COVID-19?

-This version of the FAQs has been updated to provide information regarding the filing of certificates of eligibility with CRA (see # 16).
+This version of the FAQs has been updated to provide information regarding the proposed regulatory amendments for online

 Frequently Asked Questions

 Who can apply for an OCASE tax credit?

 - Animation companies, Visual Effects houses, post-production companies or 3D Service Providers working under contract to the production’s producer.